ryze312/twitch-recorder/README.md

 ## Limitations
 - You cannot watch more than 10 **unauthorized**  users per client ID and token pair.
 This is a limitation imposed by Twitch for their EventSub API.
 Note, users that have authorized your application do not count towards this limit.
 - Ad stubs may appear in the resulting videos.
-There isn't much twitch-recoder can do about this, as the [issue](https://github.com/yt-dlp/yt-dlp/issues/1089) is on yt-dlp side.
+There isn't much twitch-recorder can do about this, as the [issue](https://github.com/yt-dlp/yt-dlp/issues/1089) is on yt-dlp side.

 ## Development
 twitch-recorder requires the following tools for development: